w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 The important parameters to be aware of when voting using the Referenda module are as follows:

 **Origin** - Each origin has a fixed set of privileges.
-It is important to choose the origin that has the privilege to execute the referenda.
+When making a proposal, it is important to choose the origin that has the privilege to execute the referenda.

 **Track** - Each track has its own dispatch origin and a preset configuration which governs the voting process and parameters.